krzema12/vis-assert/README.md

 Where:

 * `I` characters mean that for a given X argument, the function's value can be in a certain range around a given Y value.
+Also, this constraint is "strict", which means that making it wider or narrower vertically would make the assertion fail.
 In this example, each `I` character has a tolerance of +/- 0.1.
 The tolerance is calculated based on the vertical axis description.
 * `X` characters mean that for a given X argument, the function's value has to **exactly** match the given Y value.

+There's also `i` constraint, which just checks that all values are in a certain range.

 More examples can be found in unit tests for [krzema12/fsynth](https://github.com/krzema12/fsynth) - a project that PlotAssert was created for.